GoogleChromeLabs/MiniMobileDeviceLab/README.md

 To gain access to the Google Plus API you'll need to create a project in the [Google API Console](https://code.google.com/apis/console/).

-    1. Switch on the *Google+ API* in the APIs & Auth section.
+1. Go to **APIs & AUTH** > **APIs** and switch on the **Google+ API**.
-    2. Go to *APIS & AUTH* > *Credentials* and create a new client ID for *Installed application*, specifically Android in this case.
-This will require the debug signing key which is normally in ~/.android/debug.keystore. `keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore -list -v`
+2. Go to **APIs & AUTH** > **Credentials** and create a new OAuth client ID.
+Select **Installed application** and **Android**.
+This will require the debug signing key which is normally in `~/.android/debug.keystore`.
+Display the keystore contents by running:

+        keytool -exportcert -alias androiddebugkey -keystore ~/.android/debug.keystore -list -v

-    Then copy the SHA1 value into the *Create client ID* field and use "co.uk.gauntface.mini.mobile.devicelab" for the package name.
+    Then copy the SHA1 value into the **Create client ID** field and use `co.uk.gauntface.mini.mobile.devicelab` for the package name.
-    3. Rename the C.sample.java file to C.java in `cordova-plugins/platforms/nativegplussignin/src/android/`
+3. Rename the `C.sample.java` file to `C.java` in `cordova-plugins/platforms/nativegplussignin/src/android/`
 4. Then take the client ID and add it to `cordova-plugins/platforms/nativegplussignin/src/android/C.java` as the  `DEBUG_CLIENT_ID` value.
-	5. Next up rename the config.sample.js file in `cordova-app/yeoman/app/scripts/` and add your URL to the node server (i.e. the IP address of the machine you are hosting the node server on)
+5. Next up rename the `config.sample.js` file in `cordova-app/yeoman/app/scripts/` and add your URL to the node server (i.e. the IP address of the machine you are hosting the node server on).

-To install and run on an Android device, plugin in the device and run the following
+To install and run on an Android device, plugin in the device and run the following commands:

 `cd cordova-app`